Current accounts are the most common type of bank account and are designed for everyday use. See how they work and what different types are available.

 What is a current account?

 A current account enables you to manage your day-to-day spending and income.
-With it you can:
+It's a bank account you can use to:

-- Pay household bills and set up Direct Debits or standing orders to make regular payments
+- set up Direct Debits or standing orders to make regular payments

-- Withdraw cash from cash machines and pay for goods and services with a debit card
+- pay for goods and services with a debit card

-Most current accounts also offer an arranged overdraft facility that you can use to borrow a small amount in the short term if you go overdrawn.
+Current accounts sometimes include an arranged overdraft facility that you can use to borrow a small amount in the short term if you go overdrawn.
+Keep in mind that overdrafts can carry fees and charge interest, so it's important to look at this before opening an account.

-You can manage a current account online or through your bank’s secure mobile app.
+You may be able to manage a current account online or through your bank’s secure mobile app.
 You may also be able to set up text alerts to warn you if your balance drops below a certain level.

 Explore more: Banking terms you need to know